Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Hormone-blocking drugs include

 Tamoxifen: Tamoxifen, given by mouth, is a selective estrogen-receptor modulator.
 It binds with estrogen receptors and inhibits growth of breast tissue.
 In women who have estrogen receptor–positive cancer, tamoxifen, taken for 5 years, increases the likelihood of survival by about 25%, and 10 years of treatment may be even more effective.
 Tamoxifen, which is related to estrogen, has some of the benefits and risks of estrogen therapy Estrogens with or without a progestogen: Potential benefits and risks Menopause is the permanent end of menstrual periods and thus of fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more taken after menopause.
 For example, it decreases the risk of developing breast cancer in the other breast.
 It may decrease the risk of osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more and fractures.
 However, it increases the risk of blood clots in the legs and lungs.
-It also increases the risk of developing cancer of the uterus Cancer of the Uterus Cancer of the uterus develops in the lining of the uterus (endometrium) and is thus also called endometrial cancer.
+It also increases the risk of developing cancer of the uterus Cancer of the Uterus The most common type of cancer of the uterus develops in the lining of the uterus (endometrium) and is called endometrial cancer.
 Endometrial cancer usually affects women after menopause.
-It sometimes causes... read more (endometrial cancer).
+It... read more (endometrial cancer).
 Thus, if women taking tamoxifen have spotting or bleeding from the vagina, they should see their doctor.
 However, the improvement in survival after breast cancer far outweighs the risk of endometrial cancer.
 Tamoxifen, unlike estrogen therapy, may worsen the vaginal dryness or hot flashes that occur after menopause.

 Aromatase inhibitors: These drugs (anastrozole, exemestane, and letrozole) inhibit aromatase (an enzyme that converts some hormones to estrogen) and thus reduce the production of estrogen.
 In postmenopausal women, these drugs may be more effective than tamoxifen.
 Aromatase inhibitors may be given instead of tamoxifen or after tamoxifen treatment has been completed.
 Aromatase inhibitors may increase the risk of osteoporosis and fractures.